Chart Color Schemes

 Tathra is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Tathra's population, surveyed in June 2016, showed low cultural diversity with 87.9% born in Australia, 94.0% being citizens, and 95.7% speaking English only at home.
-Christianity dominated the religious landscape, comprising 45.2%.
-Buddhism, though small at 1.5%, was higher than the regional average of 1.0%.
+Tathra, as per the census conducted on 9 August 2016, showed low cultural diversity with 87.9% of its population born in Australia, 94.0% being citizens, and 95.7% speaking English only at home.
+Christianity was the predominant religion, accounting for 45.2%.
+Buddhism, however, was overrepresented at 1.5%, compared to the regional average of 1.0%.

 Frequently Asked Questions - Diversity